niederschelden/rrd-lcd-tester/README.md

 A simple sketch to test all fuctions of a RepRapDiscount Smart Controller or compatable.

+**This project is based on the original work by [ellensp](https://github.com/ellensp/rrd-lcd-tester).
+This fork changes die Pin Map to work for Arduino Uno**

 This also demonstrates how to use this LCD outside of RepRap/3D printer firmware and serves as a starting point for projects that reuse older 3D printer hardware for new purposes.

 Designed for Arduino UNO